adityapichikala/azuredocuementclassification/DocumentClassificationProject/PROJECT_GUIDE.md

    a.
 AnalyzeDocument:
       - **Invoice Extraction**: Uses Azure `prebuilt-invoice` model to extract key fields (Vendor, Date, Total).
       - **Strict Scope**: Only processes invoices.
 Non-invoice documents are marked as "Unknown".
+      - **Dashboard Integration**: Invoices are categorized under the "Invoices" KPI, while all other documents go to "Others".
    b.
 IndexDocument → Generate vectors & Store in AI Search
    c.
 StoreMetadata → Save to Cosmos DB
 ```